Akoboissué

 Akoboissué (also spelled Akabovvosué) is a town in eastern Ivory Coast.
-It is a sub-prefecture of Agnibilékrou Department in Indénié-Djuablin Region, Comoé District.
-Ten kilometres east of town is a border crossing with Ghana.
+It is a sub-prefecture of Agnibilékrou Department in Indénié-Djuablin Region, Comoé District. fifteen kilometres east of town is a border crossing with Ghana.

-Akoboissué was a commune until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Akoboissué was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

 In 2014, the population of the sub-prefecture of Akoboissué was 28,647.

 Villages

 The seven villages of the sub-prefecture of Akoboissué and their population in 2014 are: